 ABAP CDS provides a powerful data modelling infrastructure enabling advanced view building in the ABAP stack.
-It is the go-to infrastructure for view building in ABAP and plays a central role in SAP S/4HANA – especially for the CDS-based virtual data model and the new ABAP programming model.
+It is the go-to infrastructure for view building in ABAP and plays a central role in SAP S/4HANA – especially for the CDS-based virtual data model and the ABAP programming model for SAP Fiori.

 ABAP CDS Access Controls

 Availability: ≥ AS ABAP 7.50 SPS10 | Documentation